xtdb/xtdb/docs/mvp.md

 `crux.index.ValueToBytes` for strings for example, only indexing the full string with range query support up to 128 characters, and as an opaque hash above that limit.
 Returning an empty byte array does not index a value.
-We are aiming to extend this.
+We are aiming to extend this to give further control over what to index.
+This is useful both to increase throughput and to save disk space.
+A smaller index also leads to more efficient queries.

 **Q:** How does CRUX deal with time?

 **A:** The business time can be set manually per transaction operation, and might already be defined by an upstream system before reaching CRUX.
+This also allows to deal with integration concerns like when a message queue is down and data arrives later than it should.

 If not set, CRUX defaults business time to the transaction time, which is the `LogAppendTime` assigned by the Kafka broker to the transaction record.
 This time is taken from the local clock of the Kafka broker, which acts as the master wall clock time.

 CRUX does not rely on clock synchronisation or try to make any guarantees about business time.
 Assigning business time manually needs to be done with care, as there has to be either a clear owner of the clock, or that the exact business time ordering between different nodes doesn't strictly matter for the data where it's used.
-NTP can mitigate this, potentially to an acceptable degree, but not guarantee the ordering between nodes.
+NTP can mitigate this, potentially to an acceptable degree, but it cannot fully guarantee ordering between nodes.

 **Q:** Does CRUX support sharding?